-The first year consists of a series of inter-related elements that give participants a better understanding of the social-change theory of leadership development, their community, National Parks, the environment and themselves.
+The first year consists of a series of inter-related elements that give participants a better understanding of the Social-Change Model of leadership development, their community, National Parks, the environment and themselves.

 Students learn about the theoretical basis for the Social Change Model for leadership development through fun, interactive seminars.